sazibuddin/sazibuddin/README.md

-Innovative tech mind with 2+ years of experience working as a full-stack Web Developer.
+Innovative tech mind with 2+ years of experience working as a software engineer.
 Capable of working with a variety of technology and web applications, and managing databases.
 Passionate about building world-class web applications.
-Valuable team member who has experience diagnosing problems and developing solutions.
-Talented leader with unique ideas and a history of successful contributions in the field.
+The valuable team member who has experience diagnosing problems and developing solutions.
+A talented leader with unique ideas and a history of successful contributions in the field.

 - 🔭 I’m currently working on Laravel, Vue js, Nuxtjs, React js.
 - 🌱 I’m currently learning Devops..